A Deeper Dive: Who wants to sell insurance?

 This last bullet point is particularly important.
 While the options expiring worthless does mean we’ve made money, we ultimately do want to own the underlying security the option is written on.
 As we showed in our example, a purchase during a period of market stress or weakness can lead to lucrative gains when markets recover.
 Our long term goal is always to invest the funds; we just may prefer to do it at prices of our choosing.

 We’re often asked why this strategy isn’t used by more advisors.
 Many simply lack the experience or understanding.
 In other cases, a firm’s business or portfolio structure makes it impractical or inefficient.
-Those are obviously poor reasons for why an investor isn’t able to use such a strategy and ones that we are happy to say do not limit our investment offerings at Smith & Howard Wealth Management.
+Those are obviously poor reasons for why an investor isn’t able to use such a strategy and ones that we are happy to say do not limit our investment offerings at Smith and Howard Wealth Management.

 If this is an approach or strategy you’d be interested in learning more about, please feel free to contact me, Brad Swinsburg, at 404-879-3132 or by email.